ublue-os/ubuntu/README.md

     sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ublue-os/ubuntu:latest

+We build date tags as well, so if you want to rebase to a particular day's release:

+    sudo rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/ublue-os/base:20221217

+The `latest` tag will automatically point to the latest build.

 # Features

 This is intended to be an example of how you can derive custom OCI images of your operating system, built out of git and then pushed to a registry.